Judge Won’t Wade Into Naval Academy Expulsion Over Tweets

 “Ethical behavior is required, both in official and unofficial use, and when using social media; for example, an employee may not post material to social media in either official or unofficial capacity that would constitute any kind of harassment (e.g., discriminatory or sexual), hate, bullying, hazing, retaliation or reprisal,” the policy states.

-Paul Alan Levy, an attorney with the First Amendment advocacy group Public Citizen, said free speech rights for service members is an issue his organization has long tracked.
+Paul Alan Levy, an attorney with the First Amendment advocacy group Public Citizen, said there’s a long tradition of deference to military decision making in litigation.
 Offering his views as a litigator, not on behalf of Public Citizen, Levy said some of Standage’s comments were beyond the pale.

 “This is speech for which I personally disapprove, but speech for which I approve is also subject to that constraint,” Levy said in a phone interview.